Commodity trader Olam battles Muddy Waters accounting claims

 "Given the complexity of the companies that they target, it means that there's always that lingering doubt regardless of what the company says," Smith said.

-Olam's U.S. shares (OLMIF.PK) fell 21 percent in after-hours trading on Monday following media reports of Block's comments.
-On Tuesday, Olam's Singapore shares fell to their lowest since early June, down 24 percent so far this year in a broader market .FTSTI up 12 percent.
+Olam's U.S. shares (OLMIF.PK) fell 21 percent in after-hours trading following media reports of Block's comments.
+On Monday, Olam's Singapore shares closed at S$1.74, the lowest in five months and down 18 percent so far this year in a broader market .FTSTI up 12 percent.
+Wilmar is the worst performer with a 36 percent decline.

-Olam was the biggest loser in a market up 0.3 percent on Tuesday.
-Trading volume surged to 120 million shares, 11 times its average full-day volume over the last 30 days and the highest volume since February 2011.

-Analysts noted, however, that the reporting of transactions in commodity companies was a complicated matter.
+Analysts noted that the reporting of transactions in commodity companies was a complicated matter.

 "The allegations are actually nothing really new.
 The first allegation is that Olam is booking profits on transactions before it's clear how deals will work out over time," said James Koh, an analyst at Maybank Kim Eng.